nawabahmadreshi/documentation/pages/third-party-integrations/adjust.md

 {% image src="/img/pages/third-party-integrations/adjust/adjust-tracker-setting.png" 3-quarters center %}

-From there, you will need to create a new tracker, which is found under Data Management > Trackers.
-Click Trackers, and create a new tracker below.
+From there, you will need to create a new tracker, which is found under Data Management > Trackers > Click Trackers, and "Create a new tracker" below.
+Be sure to call it "Branch."
 Once created, grab the 6 digit value after the `app.adjust.com` portion.
 This is your tracker.

 {% image src="/img/pages/third-party-integrations/adjust/adjust-tracker.png" 3-quarters center %}

 ## Enable the Adjust card in your Branch dashboard